krishna-thapa/web-blog-project/docs/Goal-1.md

 4. Implement Swagger API management tool to perform all the endpoints operation
 5. Implement test-container dependency to create test suite cases using docker container for mongodb
 6. Use of play form to validate the request form while creating and updating a new blog post
+7. Use of Akka stream and integrate with Reactive mongo to upload JSON content to the database at the start-up of Play application

 ### Future ideas to implement
 - Add simple JWT authorization layer